Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Histograms of the normalized error in predicting the astrophysical parameters

 In order to avoid having too many figures in the main paper, we moved to this Appendix the histograms for four of the astrophysical parameters: $\alpha$, $E_{\rm{min}}$, $\tau$ and $R_{\rm{mfp}}$.
-Fig.~\ref{fig: histogram2} shows histograms of the error in predicting the parameters, measured relative to the estimated total uncertainty, similarly to Fig.~\ref{fig: histogram1}.
-Fig.~\ref{fig: sigma_prime2} shows histograms of the total uncertainty itself, similarly to Fig.~\ref{fig: sigma_prime1}.
+Fig.~\ref{fig: histogram2} shows histograms of the normalized error or $z\rm{-scores}$ in predicting the parameters, similarly to Fig.~\ref{fig: histogram1}.
+Fig.~\ref{fig: sigma_prime2} shows histograms of the actual errors ($|P_{\rm{true}} - P_{\rm{predicted}}|$), similarly to Fig.~\ref{fig: sigma_prime1}.

 \bsp